raisulisrahat/file/README.md

 //

 Yesterday:

-Combined JVM health rule on the AppD Prod MAP applications (MAP-cocytus-services-v1-2313, MAP-cms-schedule-service-v1-2313, MAP-codeable-concept-resources-v2-2313).
+Meeting: AppD Restructure
-Reviewed the AppD PreProd and Prod Controller MAP apps
+Working with Denson and Robin to configure sandbox import and Export Health Rules API Reviewed the AppD PreProd and Prod Controller MAP apps Reinstall Events Services on the ES instance
 Today:
-Meeting: AppD Restructure
-Reinstall
+Meeting: AppD Restructure, AppD Weekly Checkpoint Continue working to re-install ES and fix the SELinux ports block issue.
-Reviewing the AppD PreProd and Prod Controller MAP apps.
+Continue working to combine JVM health rules with the MAP applications.
+[MAM-384] Reviewing the AppD PreProd and Prod Controller MAP apps.
 Blockers:
-Unable to start ES for the ES ports getting issues. we are  [ECCB-8254]

-curl --user admin: localhost:8090/controller/healthrules/40?name=MyCustomHealthRule
+None